Pravez/ColoringWorld/README.md

 ##### TO DO :

-- improve the enemies' move
-- check the enemies' jump
-- check the jump detection of jumping enemies
+- According to the TESTS RESULTS, adjust the game.

 # Version 0.2 released :
 * ColorPlatforms can have a default state (activated, or deactivated)